microtrain/bootcamp/13-Express/06-AuthApp.md

 ### Controlling the UI with Session Data

 [</> code](https://github.com/microtrain/mean.example.com/commit/eb72758f6bb9189dd3f45e5c7a4aa8499679a464) The session contains a passport object which is empty prior to session instantiation.
 Upon instantiation, a user object is added to the passport object.
-We can use the presence of the user object or lack there of to determine which links to turn on or off in the navigation.
+We can use the presence of the user object or lack thereof to determine which links to turn on or off in the navigation.
 If we detect a session we can hide the login and register links and show the logout link.
 We can reverse this when we no longer detect the session.

 *views/includes/navbar.pug*
 ```js